fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 For some odd reasons, the people on git-scm are going the way of evil.
 If you start the Setup of git, all depends who you are.
 If you not check _Run as Adminstrator_, it will install into your user folder.
 Even if installed in Programs folder earlier!

-#### Note
+### Settings per project
-It's your taste to install 64 or 32 bit versions.
-Calling 64bit from the fox is odd, to say the least.
+Those settings are mainly per project (in _git_ terms **local**).
+One can argue to put the one or other in different levels.
-If you don't have no other needs, use 32bit.
+I recommend those inside the project to keep the repository as self contained as possible.

-### gitignore
+#### gitignore
 The _.gitignore_ file controls which files **go not** into the git repository by default.
 It goes by folder with inheritance.
-If you understand the inheritance of .gitignore, you grok FoXBin2Prg.cfg and vice versa.
+If you understand the inheritance of .gitignore, you grok [FoXBin2Prg.cfg](#foxbin2prg-config) and vice versa.
 Very close.

 But git would not be git if one could not teach .gitignore to define the files **included**.
 Again, see pro-git.